treanus/KUL_NIS/docs/KUL_clinical_fmridti/KUL_clinical_fmridti.md

 > mask.
 The integrity check below hard-stops on this rather than continuing into a silently
 > lesion-free run.

+### Conda environment pre-flight

+Before any processing step runs, the pipeline checks the environments the run will actually need. `lore_sd` and `scilpy` are checked for existence; **`pyfMRI`** — needed by the task-fMRI GLM (`-E nilearn`), melodic and the `-N` rsfMRI networks — is checked by *using* it: activate, then import `nilearn`, `nibabel`, `numpy`, `pandas`.
+Existence alone is not enough, because the common failure is an activation problem with a perfectly good env, which the fMRI steps used to report as "missing required packages".

+The check runs only when the subject has fMRI data, and is skipped for `-R`/`-F` (which run no python).
+It names the fix for each case: create the env (`./setup_environment.sh --only env-pyfmri`), initialise conda in the shell (`./setup_environment.sh --only bashrc`, or export `KUL_CONDA_BASE=<conda root>`), or point at a differently-named env with `-y`.

+Activation itself no longer depends on conda being on `PATH`: `KUL_activate_conda_env` bootstraps conda's shell function from `etc/profile.d/conda.sh` when needed, so the pipeline behaves the same under `cron`, `nohup` and non-login shells as it does in a terminal.

 ### RESULTS/Karawun integrity check

 Every processing step gates on its `.done` marker in `KUL_LOG/` and never checks whether its